BIGJRA/BIGJRA.github.io/rejuv.md

 bit of luck in dodging sleep allows Typhlosion to knock out Jynx and Exeggutor, and Miltank and Jolteon can easily handle Espeon, Slowbro, and Slowking with a combination of healing and attacking.
-The rest of your Pokémon should be able to fill in the gaps.
+The rest of your Pokemon should be able to fill in the gaps.

 Elite Four Koga (Glitch Field)